Dr Yongxing Wang

 Profile

-Prior to pursuing my doctoral studies, I worked as a software engineer at ECTec in Beijing from 2010 to 2014, where I developed finite element software (pFEPG).
-Additionally, I was a mathematics lecturer at Hebei Agricultural University in Baoding, China, from 2004 to 2007, where I taught courses in Calculus, Linear Algebra, Probability and Statistics, and Finite Element Analysis.
+Prior to pursuing my doctoral studies, I worked as a software engineer at ECTec in Beijing from 2010 to 2014, where I focused on developing finite element software, pFEPG.
+Additionally, I was a mathematics lecturer at Hebei Agricultural University in Baoding, China, from 2004 to 2007, teaching Calculus, Linear Algebra, Probability and Statistics.

-My academic and professional background is firmly rooted in Applied Mathematics and Computational Engineering, enriched by extensive experience in both academia and industry.
-My research interests encompass a variety of topics, including fluid-structure interactions, optimal control for fluid dynamical systems, Gaussian processes for machine learning, and surrogate optimisation.
+My academic and professional background is firmly rooted in Applied Mathematics and Computational Engineering, complemented by extensive experience in both academia and industry.
+My research interests encompass a range of topics, including fluid-structure interactions, optimal control of fluid dynamical systems, Gaussian processes for machine learning, and surrogate optimisation.

 Research interests